GruberMarkus/Export-RecipientPermissions/docs/README.md

 ### 1.2.8.
 TrusteeFilter
 Only report trustees where the filter criteria matches $true.

-If the trustee matches a recipient, the available attributes are the same as für GrantorFilter, only the reference variable is $Trustee instead of $Grantor.
+If the trustee matches a recipient, the available attributes are the same as for GrantorFilter, only the reference variable is $Trustee instead of $Grantor.

 If the trustee does not match a recipient (because it no longer exists, for exampe), $Trustee is just a string.
 In this case, the export shows the following:
 - Column "Trustee Original Identity" contains the trustee description string as reported by Exchange